Skip to content

 Paper or Plastic – Which is Better for the Environment?

 Which is more sustainable and environmentally friendly - paper or plastic?
 If you're looking for an answer to this question, you've come to the right place!
 Paper, which is made from the renewable raw material wood, enjoys a pretty green image.
-This is in stark contrast to plastic items made from limited amounts of crude oil, which have long been floating around in huge quantities in the world's oceans.
+This is in stark contrast to plastic objects made from petroleum, which is only available in limited quantities and has long been floating around in the world's oceans.

-For these reasons, one legal ban on single-use plastics follows the next - and paper products are often the first alternative to replace them.
-But does this solve the waste problem?
-And is paper instead of plastic always the better choice when it comes to being as environmentally friendly as possible?
-After all, paper production also leads to Deforestation of the forests - and only works via a very energy-intensive process.
+For these reasons, one legal ban on single-use plastic follows the next - and paper products are often the first alternative to replace them.
+But does that solve the waste problem?
+And is paper instead of plastic always the better choice for being as environmentally friendly as possible?
+After all, paper production also leads to Deforestation - and only works via a very energy-intensive process.

 In this article, I would like to take a closer look at both materials so that you can always make an informed and sustainable decision in everyday situations.
-You will now learn about the advantages and disadvantages, decisive factors, easy-to-understand case studies and tips for everyday life.
+To this end, you will now learn about the advantages and disadvantages, decisive factors, understandable case studies and tips for everyday life.
 Let's go!

 1. Background